Sepik: Discharge

+Tributaries

 Peoples and languages

 From the headwaters to the mouth, the river basin flows through the territories of spoken of dozens of Sepik languages, each corresponding to one or more culture regions of related villages that exhibit similar social characteristics.
 The largest language and culture group along the river is the Iatmul people.

 The Sepik-Ramu basin is home to the Torricelli, Sepik, Lower Sepik-Ramu, Kwomtari, Leonhard Schultze, Upper Yuat, Yuat, Left May, and Amto-Musan language families, while local language isolates are Busa, Taiap, and Yadë.
 Torricelli, Sepik, and Lower Sepik-Ramu are by far the three most internally diverse language families of the region.

 History

 Local villagers have lived along the river for many millennia and the river has formed the basis for food, transport and culture.
 There are at least 100 distinct villages and hamlets along the river, and most likely more.